Jan Fleischhauer: Reception

 In January 2012 Jan Fleischhauer in S.P.O.N. – Der Schwarze Kanal compared the Italian people to Francesco Schettino, the captain of the Costa Concordia.
 Italian newspapers criticized this comparison, considering his tone "racist".
 The Italian Ambassador in Germany, in a direct reaction to what SPON published below the column, recommended to "leave generalizations for the sake of race", and criticized Fleischhauer's contribution as "vulgar and banal assertions.".
 The Italian newspaper Il Giornale titled on the following 27 January, the Tag des Gedenkens an die Opfer des Nationalsozialismus, with "We have Schettino, you have Auschwitz".

+Criticism

+Fleischhauer has disseminated anti-Palestinian rhetoric and incited hatred on multiple occasions.
+He has equated the Palestinians to Hitler, has advocated cutting aid to the UN agency for supporting Palestinian refugees (UNRWA), called for Germany to choose between "The Jews" or the "Aggressive Arabs", and likened the bombing of Gaza University to the bombing of Dresden.
+Fleischhauer has also called for Germany to leave the UN.